Manvith911/AniTaro/README.md

 # AniTaro - Anime Streaming Web App

-AniTaro is an anime streaming web application built with React, Vite, TypeScript, Tailwind CSS, and Lovable Cloud (Supabase).
+AniTaro is an anime streaming web application built with React, Vite, TypeScript, Tailwind CSS, and Supabase.
 It uses the **Kenjitsu API** (`https://kenjitsu.vercel.app`) as the primary anime data and streaming source, and the **AniList GraphQL API** for profile avatar images.

 ## Features